 The Indonesia Forum was formed in 1991 as the Indonesia Interest Group.
 It is an informal and open network of academics and administrative staff of the University who share a common interest and professional involvement in Indonesia.
 Members keep in touch by email and hold regular meetings, seminars and discussions.
 For the past 25 years the Indonesia Forum has hosted major functions which have brought together the wider Melbourne Indonesian and campus-based Indonesia-interested communities.

 The Indonesia Forum also plays a policy advisory role on Indonesia-related issues within the University and works closely with the Asia Institute and Asialink, whose missions are related but more broadly oriented towards Asia as a whole.
 Since 1999, the Indonesia Forum has convened six monthly postgraduate roundtable for students studying in Indonesia-related fields.

-In 2016, Amanda Achmadi is the Indonesia Forum Convenor and Ken Setiawan is the Indonesia Forum Deputy Convenor.
+In 2017, Dr Ken Setiawan is the Indonesia Forum Convenor and Dr Rachael Diprose is the Indonesia Forum Deputy Convenor.